bjssacademy/advanced-tdd/chapter06/chapter06.md

 ## What will drive the design best?

-We use tests to drive our software design as well as the order we add details to our implementation.
+With TDD, we use tests to drive our software design.
+We use the _order_ of tests we implement to control which details we add when.
 We are composing the overall solution from small steps, one test at a time.

+The order we take these steps often leaves an imprint in our implementation.
+Some orders give better results than others.

 ### Start with a happy path

+Where should we start?
+A simple _happy path_.

-The best test to write first is a _happy path_ test.
-This means the simplest example of the software being used successfully.
+A \_happy path means the simplest example of the software being used successfully.
+Writing a test to specify this simplest case will drive out basic, useful functionality.

+We can look at a shopping basket example.

-Take code to calculate the total price of items in a shopping basket.
-The simplest happy path to check is that a basket with one item in it calculates the total as being the price of that one item:
+We want calculate the total price of items in a shopping basket.
+The simplest happy path to check is that a basket with one item.
+The total must be the price of that item.

+Our test is then:

 ```
 TestTotalForSingleItem
 ```

-This might look like this:
+The code for that test might look like this:

 ```
 func TestTotalForSingleItem(t *testing.T) {